Event Hubs features and terminology

 Setting the number of partitions to the maximum permitted value is tempting, but always keep in mind that your event streams need to be structured such that you can indeed take advantage of multiple partitions.
 If you need absolute order preservation across all events or only a handful of substreams, you might not be able to take advantage of many partitions.
 Also, many partitions make the processing side more complex.

 It doesn't matter how many partitions are in an event hub when it comes to pricing.
-It depends on the number of pricing units (throughput units (TUs) for the standard tier, processing units (PUs) for the premium tier, and capacity units (CUs) for the dedicated tier) for the namespace or the dedicated cluster.
+It depends on the number of pricing units (throughput units (TUs) for the standard tier, processing units (PUs) for the premium tier cluster.
 For example, an event hub of the standard tier with 32 partitions or with one partition incur the exact same cost when the namespace is set to one TU capacity.
-Also, you can scale TUs or PUs on your namespace or CUs of your dedicated cluster independent of the partition count.

-As partition is a data organization mechanism that allows you to publish and consume data in a parallel manner.
-We recommend that you balance scaling units (throughput units for the standard tier, processing units for the premium tier, or capacity units for the dedicated tier) and partitions to achieve optimal scale.
+A partition is a data organization mechanism that enables parallel publishing and consumption.
+While it supports parallel processing and scaling, total capacity remains limited by the namespace's scaling allocation.
+We recommend that you balance scaling units (throughput units for the standard tier, processing units for the premium tier) and partitions to achieve optimal scale.
 In general, we recommend a maximum throughput of 1 MB/s per partition.
 Therefore, a rule of thumb for calculating the number of partitions would be to divide the maximum expected throughput by 1 MB/s.
 For example, if your use case requires 20 MB/s, we recommend that you choose at least 20 partitions to achieve the optimal throughput.

 However, if you have a model in which your application has an affinity to a particular partition, increasing the number of partitions isn't beneficial.
 For more information, see availability and consistency.